tonusp/tonusp.github.io/_posts/2016-11-18-On-bringing-the-Bible-to-life.md

 Much as I love Bible Society, I'm still struggling with their present emphasis on what they call 'bringing the Bible to life'.

-Their latest sally is a little Christmas booklet called *The WELL GOOD News of Christmas. ('We hope that this fresh retelling brings the story to life for all ages')
+Their latest sally is a little Christmas booklet called *The WELL GOOD News of Christmas*. ('We hope that this fresh retelling brings the story to life for all ages')

 Here's the beginning of the page I opened at random: